BennettDixon/sleep_tracker_full_stack/README.md

 docker exec -it <container-id/name> psql -U postgres -f /app/pgsetup.sql
 ```

-Once the role is created the backend will load the test data into postgres after performing the migrations.
-That's all you need to do!
+Once the role is created the backend will load the test data into postgres after performing the migrations; this is all you need to do!

 Visit the GraphQL endpoint `localhost:8800/graphql` and play with GraphQL Queries!